poetmountain/PapersPlease/README.md

-PapersPlease is a modular, extendable text validation library for iOS, written in Apple's Swift language.
+PapersPlease is a flexible, extendable text validation library for iOS, written in Apple's Swift language.
 The Objective-C version of this library is [PMValidation](https://github.com/poetmountain/PMValidation/).
 PapersPlease comes with several common validation types for often-used tasks like validating registration forms, however it was architected to be easily extended with your own validation types.

 ## Features

 * Validate individual string objects or listen to changes from UIKit objects
 * Modular – validation types can be used together to create complex validation constraints
-* Extensible - Easily create your own validation types by subclassing PMValidationType
+* Extensible - Easily create your own validation types by subclassing ValidatorType
 * Comes with several useful validation types to satisfy most validation needs
 * Easily implement form validation by using ValidationManager to register UITextField and UITextView objects